Painting gloss kitchen cabinets and doors can transform your kitchen. We show you how

 - Paint

-The pile on rollers typically come in a variety of lengths typically short, medium and long and are made from polyester.
+The pile on rollers typically comes in a variety of lengths – short, medium and long and it is made from polyester.
 If you are looking for a relatively smooth texture the short pile is the best option.
 A medium pile adds a little more texture to a paint job.

 When painting gloss kitchen cabinets it's essential you get it right.
 Here we tell you how to prep and paint.